Tyelab/SLEAPyFaces/README.md

 Note: this installation is not compatible with Windows systems at present.
 Currently we have tested this on MacOS Ventura 13.1 and on a Linux server running Debian Buster v10.x.

-### Build locally using a conda environment
+### Build locally
 Clone the repositiory:
 ```
 git clone https://github.com/Tyelab/SLEAPyFaces.git
 ```
-From within the git repository:
+From within the git repository, build the environment locally using conda:
 ```
 conda env create -n sleapyfaces -f environment.yml python=3.10
 ```